Audit Logging

 }

-You could also perform this setup in your web project when calling .AddDbContext().
+You could also perform this setup in your web project when calling .AddDbContext()

-The above code also contains a reference to a class OperationContext.
+.
 This is the service that will allow you to populate additional custom properties on your audit entries.
 You'll want to define it as follows:

 public class OperationContext : DefaultAuditOperationContext<AuditLog>